 - Special modifications to your home or vehicle to accommodate your accident-related disability

 - Attorneys’ fees charged by your personal injury lawyer

 Though somewhat more difficult to quantify, an injured person may also recover compensation for the noneconomic damages, or intangible losses, related to an auto accident.
 In addition to facing significant medical bills, a person seriously injured in a car crash often must face the reality of living a life that is very much changed from the life they formerly knew.
 They may have to cope with chronic pain and may no longer be able to engage in activities they once enjoyed.
 They often have to surrender a large degree of freedom and independence they once took for granted.
 Noneconomic damages are a way for the legal system to attempt to compensate injured persons for having their lives turned upside down through no fault of their own.

 Noneconomic damages usually include compensation for:

 - Pain and suffering

-- Emotional distress
+- Emotional distress/mental anguish